Reinforcement Learning for Unsupervised Domain Adaptation in Spatio-Temporal Echocardiography Segmentation: Method

 As shown in Fig.~\ref{subfig:r_lm}, we set the mitral valve commissure as the primary landmark that segmentations must accurately follow to remain consistent with the image sequence.
 These structures represent the junction between the mitral valve leaflets and the annulus.
 In apical two- and four-chamber echocardiographic views, these landmarks are generally visible on the images and correspond to the base of the segmentation mask, at the two points where the left ventricle, myocardium and background classes coincide.
 Aligning precisely with the mitral valve commissure is especially important for downstream tasks such as cardiac tracking, which rely on the accuracy of segmentations.

+The landmark reward is designed to be robust to abnormal anatomy, such as mitral valve prolapse.
+In such cases, where valve leaflets may deform or flip, commissure locations remain unchanged.
+Any ambiguity in commissure alignment leads to a localized error, reflecting uncertainty and enabling reliable policy guidance, even in anatomically atypical cases.

 The landmark reward is pre-trained using a validated landmark subset of 777 segmentation maps (from source and target domains) with manually-verified mitral valve commissure locations and is kept frozen during the iterative RL training.
+No manual ground truth annotations are used in the target domain.
+Source domain samples rely on the ground truth annotations used in policy pre-training, while target domain references consist exclusively of human-validated pseudo-labels.

 At first, an arbitrary policy is used to generate candidate segmentations for these validated sequences.
 The reward network is then trained in a supervised manner, using these candidate segmentations along with their corresponding image sequences as inputs, ground truth error maps, and a binary cross-entropy loss.
 The error maps are created by comparing the reference and candidate segmentation's landmark points, extracted from the base of each segmentation (see Fig.\ref{subfig:val_LM_subset}).
 A line is drawn between each corresponding point on a blank error map, which is subsequently convolved with a Gaussian kernel of size proportional to the distance between the landmark points, creating variable sized error ellipses that highlight the erroneous regions in the candidate segmentation.
 This process is computed independently for each frame in the sequence, ensuring that segmentation errors are accurately captured at each time step.